yashchoubey/interview/README.md

 33. Tell me about a time you recovered from a difficult situation
 34. Tell me about a time you failed and what you learned from it
 35. Why Amazon https://youtu.be/H_KGM0i9jkA

+##
+Based on what we discussed, how do I stack against other candidates?
+Any concerns about my ability to do the job?
+What do I need to do to get the job?
+What makes a great candidate for this role?